awikkerink/link/README.md

 .vui-link( '#ff0000', '#0000ff' );
 ```

-These colors are also exposed as variables, which can be referenced:
+These colors are also exposed as variables, which can be referenced in your LESS:

 ```css
 .myLink {